Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

 \subsection{Environments}

-\textbf{JaxMaze}. \textit{Tasks} involve controlling a red triangle to obtain objects in the maze (see~\figref{fig:jaxmaze}).
-The red triangle can move in any cardinal direction that's not blocked by a wall.
+\textbf{JaxMaze}. \textit{Tasks} involve controlling a red triangle to obtain objects in the maze (see~Figure 3).
+The red triangle can move in any cardinal direction that is not blocked by a wall.
 When the red triangle moves over an object, it immediately collects it and the episode terminates. \textit{Observations} of the environment contain the full map.
 Humans observe pixels and all models get symbolic representations of the entire map. \textit{Actions}: Agents can move up, down, left, and right. \textit{Rewards}: When a task's goal object is collected, agents get a reward of $1$; all other timesteps get a reward of $0$.

 \textbf{Goal-conditioned Craftax}.
-This domain is a variant of the original Craftax environment \cite{matthews2024craftax}. \textit{Tasks} involve obtaining diamonds, sapphires, or rubies.
-Once a stone is collected, the episode terminates. \textit{Observations} of the environment contain either the full map or a zoomed-in view (see~\figref{fig:crafter}).
+This domain is a variant of the original Craftax environment~\cite{matthews2024craftax}. \textit{Tasks} involve obtaining diamonds, sapphires, or rubies.
+Once a stone is collected, the episode terminates. \textit{Observations} of the environment contain either the full map or a zoomed-in view (see Figure 4).
 During training, human subjects observe the full map and the zoomed-in view; during testing, they only see the zoomed-in view.
 All models only see the zoomed-in view during both training and testing.
 Models get symbolic representations of the entire map. \textit{Actions}: Agents can move up, down, left, right, or select a ``do'' action which will collect the object in front of an agent. \textit{Rewards}: When a task's goal object is collected, agents get a reward of $1$; all other timesteps get a reward of $0$.
 To make the environment easier for agents to learn in 1 hour, we start agents with a large ``strength''---i.e. with the tools necessary to mine their goal object (e.g., a pickaxe), and made parts of the map that would otherwise need to be destroyed (such as non-precious stones) passable.